Would you like a postcard from South America?

 CategoriesApulia Bolivia Books Brazil Death Economics Education Elections Environment Europe Films Food German Law Germany Health History Holocaust Human Rights Immigration Law Iran Islam Israel Italy James Bond Language Law Life Lithuania London Malta Maps Military Montenegro Music Philosophy Photography Politics Religion Romania Russia Sicily Sports Statistics Technology Terrorism Travel UK USA Video Blog World War II

 Category Archives: Israel

 Someone: How are you?
 Me: Confused.
 Someone: Oh.
 I am sorry to hear that.
 Me: No, that’s OK.
 I am studying philosophy.
-When I first went to Israel on a youth exchange programme, I was staying with a really cool … Continue reading
+When I first went to Israel on a youth exchange program, I stayed with a family in a small … Continue reading